Q: What is psychotherapy?

 Q: How will I know if my child is making progress in therapy?

-A: It’s very natural for parents to want clear, visible signs of progress.
-However, in therapy with young children—especially in play-based and grief-focused work—change often happens in ways that are gradual, relational, and not always immediately measurable.
+A: It’s very natural to want clear, visible signs of progress.
+In therapy with young children—especially play-based and grief-focused work—change is often gradual, relational, and not always immediately measurable.

-My approach is based on a play-based, developmentally informed model of therapy, where the therapeutic relationship and emotional safety are central to change.
-This means I do not provide detailed session-by-session summaries, as maintaining a consistent and private space helps children feel free to express themselves naturally.
+My approach is play-based and developmentally informed, with the therapeutic relationship and emotional safety at the core.
+To support this, I don’t provide detailed session summaries, as a consistent, private space helps children express themselves more freely.

-Instead, I provide regular parent check-ins (typically every 3–4 sessions), where we review general themes, progress, and ways to support your child at home.
+Instead, I offer parent check-ins every 3–4 sessions to discuss overall themes, progress, and ways to support your child at home.